Georgia State Flag

 Organizations must apply annually to become a Georgia Access CDO.
 For PY 2025, CDO applications were closed on September 24, 2024.
 CDO applications for PY 2026 will be posted in summer of 2025.

-Who is a certified CAC?
+Who is a CAC?

 What are the requirements for CACs to participate in Georgia Access?